MikeM6/solidity_homework/README.md

 # solidity_homework
-This repository is for learning solidity and uploading homework.
+This repository is for learning Solidity and uploading homework.

 ## Project Structure